igneous-labs/S/docs/pricing-programs/flat-fee.md

 ### FeeAccount

+The Account that describes the fee for each pricing type.
 The FeeAccount is located at PDA ["fee", token_mint].

 #### Schema